antonio-leitao/caravela/README.md

 ## Future Directions

-Caravela is a project that was bron from my needs.
+Caravela is a project that was born from my needs.
+I was growing tired of crappy dynamic links to BLAS libraries.
-It is also in constant development as I learn more about low level programming.
+It is in constant development as I learn more about low level programming.
 Future areas of development:

 - GPU acceleration backends